-Chenchén (Cracked Corn Pilaf) comes to us from the southwest provinces of the Dominican Republic, and it is a delicious substitute for rice in our diet.
+Chenchén (Dominican cracked corn pilaf) originates from the southwest provinces of the Dominican Republic and is a delicious substitute for rice in our diet.

 What is chenchén?